World War Two (New Zealand involvement)

 Primary sources

-Primary sources are things like photos, writings or personal stories from an event.
-There are some good websites that have primary sources showing New Zealand's involvement in World War Two.
+Primary sources can be photos, writings, and stories recorded by people who witnessed events as they happened.
+These websites have primary sources showing New Zealand's involvement in World War Two.

-Try searching for 'New Zealand World War Two'.
+Try searching for 'New Zealand in World War Two'.

-NZ On Screen is a collection of free to view videos from New Zealand television and films.
-It has lots of series on New Zealand in war and conflict.
+NZ On Screen is a collection of free to view video from New Zealand television and films.
+It has lots of information on New Zealand at war.

-Some of the videos like Memories of service 2 - Doris Coppell and Memories of Service 4 - Barbara Rowarthare about New Zealand women in the Second World War.
+Videos like Memories of service 2 - Doris Coppell and Memories of Service 4 - Barbara Rowarth are about New Zealand women who served in the Second World War.

-Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
-Check the About us link on this website.
+Tips: Company websites (with .com or .co) can have useful info, but we need to check how reliable it is.
+Check the About link on the website, if you can find one.
 That can tell you what the company’s mission and values are.

 Books

-There have been many books written on New Zealand's involvement in World War Two.
-Here are some examples - check out your local public or school library to see what they have.
+There have been hundreds of books written on New Zealand's involvement in World War Two.
+Check out these titles or visit your local public or school library and ask what they have.

 Flight path by David Hill.